louischan-oursky/features/all-in-one.md

 # Authgear

+## SSO

+Authgear integrates with various OAuth 2 IdPs.
+Since Authgear is a server, the only implemented flow is the authorization code flow.

+If the specific OAuth 2 IdP implements OIDC, then the integration conforms to OIDC instead.

+### OIDC IdPs

+The following IdPs are integrated with OIDC:

+- Google
+- Apple
+- Azure AD

+### OAuth 2 IdPs

+The following IdPs does not support OIDC.
+The integration is provider-specific.

+- LinkedIn
+- Facebook

 ## Session Management

 Sessions in Authgear are stateful.
 The user can manage sessions.
 The developer can configure session characteristics such as lifetime and idle timeout.